ckan/ckan/doc/datastore.rst

 .. warning:: Make sure that you follow the steps in `Set Permissions`_ below correctly.
 Wrong settings could lead to serious security issues.

-The DataStore requires a separate PostgreSQL database to save the resources to.
+The DataStore requires a separate PostgreSQL database to save the DataStore resources to.

 List existing databases::